dongra02/sei-project-4/README.md

   <img src='./images/erd.jpg'>
 </div>

-We separated into roles with my teammate working on the front-end and myself on the back-end.
+We separated into roles with my teammate working on the front end and myself on the back end.
 Our application consisted of several relationships between users, volunteer campaigns, chat messages, chat rooms as well as skills to apply to both campaigns and users.
 The decision for which models would 'host' the relationships was based on how the user would likely interact with the models.
 This evolved as the application developed and would ultimately lead to many areas that I consider opportunities for refactoring in the next version of the app.

 ```python
 class Campaign(models.Model):